groovy-tutorial/groovy-tutorial/manuscript/06/06_09_Techniques.md

 ## Testing

 I'd get into a lot of trouble from experienced developers if I just left this chapter without mentioning testing.
+So, here's a little example using [Spock](http://docs.spockframework.org/en/latest/)!

-I'm hoping that one day there'll be a Testing tutorial added to this book but, until then, check out [Unit Tests section](http://groovy-lang.org/testing.html) on the Groovy website.
+%%I'm hoping that one day there'll be a Testing tutorial added to this book but, until then, check out [Unit Tests section](http://groovy-lang.org/testing.html) on the Groovy website.

-Oh ok, here's a little example using [Spock](http://docs.spockframework.org/en/latest/)!

 Firstly, this won't run in your groovyConsole.
 You need to copy the code into the online [Spock web console](http://meetspock.appspot.com)[^sample] and then click on "Run Script":